How to fix gaps in laminate flooring

 3. Moisture prevention – When laminate flooring is exposed to too much moisture, it can swell or warp.
 Any liquid spills on your laminate floor should be wiped up right away.

-We hope you’re able to resolve any problems with your laminate flooring separating, but if it’s time for a new look then come down to your local Tapi store.
-Our Floorologists can help you find a fantastic laminate option for your home.
-You can also find other guides on different issues, including 'why is my laminate floor bubbling', and 'why does my laminate floor feel spongy', in our ideas hub.
+We hope you’re able to resolve any problems with gaps in your laminate flooring, but if it’s time for a new look then come down to your local Tapi store.
+Our floorologists will help you find a fantastic laminate option for your home.
+You can also find other guides on different issues, including 'why is my laminate floor bubbling', and 'why does my laminate floor feel spongy', in our Ideas Hub.

 Share